 Our results of operations and cash flow are subject to fluctuations due to changes in foreign currency exchange rates.
-As discussed above, the vast majority of our liquid assets is held in U.S. dollars, and a certain portion of our expenses is denominated in NIS.
-For instance, in 2014, approximately 13% of our expenses were denominated in NIS.
-Changes of 5% and 10% in the \$/NIS exchange rate would have increased/decreased the operation expenses by 0.65% and 1.3%, respectively.
-However, these historical figures may not be indicative of future exposure, as we expect that the percentage of our NIS denominated expenses will materially decrease in the near future, therefore reducing our exposure to exchange rate fluctuations.
+The vast majority of our liquid assets is held in U.S. dollars, and a certain portion of our expenses is denominated in NIS.
+For instance, in 2015, approximately 20% of our expenses were denominated in NIS.
+Changes of 5% and 10% in the \$/NIS exchange rate would have increased/decreased the operation expenses by 0.95% and 1.81%, respectively.
+However, these historical figures may not be indicative of future exposure, as we expect that the percentage of our NIS denominated expenses will decrease in the future, therefore further reducing our exposure to exchange rate fluctuations.